What is an example of fallacy of false cause?

 Fallacies are common errors in reasoning that will undermine the logic of your argument.
 Fallacies can be either illegitimate arguments or irrelevant points, and are often identified because they lack evidence that supports their claim.

-What is a good example of a logical fallacy?
+What is an example of composition fallacy?

-What is ad hominem fallacy example?
+What is fallacy in critical thinking?

-What is fallacy and types of fallacy?
+What is an example of fallacy of relevance?

 What are the 4 types of reasoning?